-There’s a scene that happened early in my career that I still remember decades later.
-I was going about my business as usual when I suddenly heard a loud noise that made me look over my cubicle.
-I looked over the cubicle and saw the team leader of another development team in the next cubicle yelling furiously into his cell phone.
-I realized that he was on the phone with sales and that the development team was taking on unnecessary work because of sales’ greed or mistakes.
+There is one scene from the beginning of my career that still lingers vividly in my memory more than a decade later.
+I was working as usual when I suddenly heard someone shouting and looked up over the partition.
+The team leader of another development team on the next row was gripping his phone and speaking angrily into it.
+From the conversation, I gathered that he was talking to the sales team, and that the development team had been saddled with unnecessary work because of sales’ greed or mistakes.

 The reason this scene sticks out in my mind is because I got the impression that the team leader was a bit over the top with his complaints.
 I don’t remember all of the details, but rather than being an outrageous incident, the issue with the sales team was something that could have been handled with a little more communication.
 In other words, the development team could be frustrated, but not to the point of screaming on the phone in the middle of the office.

-As a new employee at the time, I thought the team leader handled the situation in an inappropriate way.
-No matter how frustrated I was, I questioned whether it was appropriate to be so openly and emotionally conflicted with a team of partners I would be working with in the future.
+As a new employee at the time, I thought the team leader had handled the situation badly.
+No matter how frustrated he may have been, I questioned whether it was really appropriate to create such open and emotional conflict with a partner team he would have to keep working with in the future.

 But in hindsight, I wonder if it was all intentional.
 For one thing, the team leader’s character wasn’t the type of person to act emotionally easily, and the location of the call was in the middle of the office where everyone could hear.
 Perhaps to prevent the team members from becoming frustrated with the excessive workload, the team leader himself would have taken a strong stand and sent the message “I’m on your side”.
 This could have been a strategic move to strengthen team cohesion and reduce the amount of stress they were feeling.

-He’s also trying to gain leverage in future relationships with the sales team.
-He’s clearly pointing out their mistake and the damage it caused, with a warning that he won’t sacrifice his team for sales team’s performance in the future.
+He may also have been trying to seize the upper hand in future dealings with the sales team.
+By clearly pointing out their mistake and the damage it caused, he could have been issuing a warning: that he would not let his own team be sacrificed again for the sake of the sales team’s results.

 Self-presentation itself is an inevitable part of social interactions.
 In our daily lives, we play different social roles.
 At work, we play the role of a teammate, at home, we play the role of a spouse and parent, and in our relationships with friends, we play different versions of ourselves.
 In order to fit the role required in each situation, we have to adjust our behavior and project an image that matches the role.
 This is because social expectations have already been formed in that way.